microsoft/FluidFramework/packages/dds/sequence/README.md

 ### Sequence delta event

 Whenever an operation is performed on a sequence a *sequenceDelta* event will be raised.
-This event provides the ranges affected by the operation, the type of the operation, and the properties that were changes by the operation.
+This event provides the ranges affected by the operation, the type of the operation, and the properties that were changed by the operation.

 ```typescript
 sharedString.on("sequenceDelta", ({ deltaOperation, ranges, isLocal }) => {